In this guide, you will learn how to replace the clock spring (spiral cable) and steering angle sensor on Nissan vehicles.

 - Remove the old speed sensor from the transmission housing.
-There may a very small amount of oil leaking from the sensor hole.
+There may be a tiny amount of oil leaking from the sensor hole.

 - Reinstall the new sensor.
 Make sure it has the O-ring in place.
 Apply a little bit of oil on the O-ring before installation.
 It is not recommended to reuse the old O-ring.

 - Tighten the 10mm bolt.
 Connect the electrical connector.

 - Lower the vehicle and follow the proper procedure to check the automatic transmission fluid level.

 If the check engine light is on, plug an OBD2 scanner into the diagnostic port under the dashboard (driver's side) to read and clear any stored fault codes.

 - The sensor is right below the starter.
 If you are accessing the sensor from underneath the vehicle, it is better to use a 1/4" ratchet and 4" extension to get to the 10 mm bolt.

 - Service manual instructions can be found here.